banbox/bandoc/bot/en-US/guide/bot_usage.md

 **bot tool cmp_orders**
 Compare the orders exported from Binance with the local backtest order records to check whether the backtest and the real market are consistent.

+**bot tool list_strats**
+print registered strategies.

+**bot tool data_server**
+Start a gRPC server to provide access to data and metric results for clients written in other languages.
+It can be used for AI machine learning and other purposes.

 **bot tool calc_perfs**
 Input in a CSV/XLSX file, where each row represents one day and each column represents the cumulative income of a variety.
 Calculate Shape/Sortino for each column